 Every year, trial lawyers provide millions of people with the means to obtain justice.
 In the majority of these cases, the client is an individual who has been damaged in some way – physically, mentally, emotionally, monetarily – by the wrongful conduct of a business or corporation.

 These David-and-Goliath battles for legal justice usually pit the enormous financial resources of the bureaucratic or business defendant against the meager resources of the injured plaintiff.
 Ironically, plaintiffs’ attorneys are not generally paid unless they win.

 However, many trial lawyers take great risk and overcome incredible odds to advance the common law, to make new law, and to win justice for their clients and for the common good of the public.

-The nomination period for the 2019 award closes on March 4, 2019.
+The nomination period for the 2019 award closed on March 4, 2019.
 The award will be presented at our 2019 Annual Gala in San Diego in July.
-Read the nomination criteria here, and make a nomination here.
+Read the nomination criteria here.
 Contact Deputy Director of Communications Aidan O’Shea at email@example.com with any questions.